pause-and-plan/reactnative_doctolib_clone/work&progress.md

 - separate randomUserApi in an other package

-- create a search textfield in headerBar

 - create fake page to tweak drawer experience

-- check error if api request fail

 - Update readme & get started section

 # In progress ⏳

+- create a search textfield in headerBar

 # Done ✅

+## Error Handling

+- check error if api request fail

 ## Data